Security

 Keep your devices protected

 If they can’t access your personal information by other means, identity thieves might try to steal it by hacking your device and infecting it with malware.
 As such, it’s important to keep your device protected and regularly scan it for malware.
-Using CleanMyMac X is an easy way to do this.
-Its Smart Scan feature includes a Malware Removal tool that can be started with just a couple of clicks.
+Using CleanMyMac is an easy way to do this.
+Its Protection tool powered by Moonlock Engine will keep an eye on your Mac and run a malware scan whenever you need one.

 Having your identity stolen can be unnerving, especially when your information is used for financial identity fraud, but if you act quickly, you can resolve the problem before some of the worst consequences occur.
 Fortunately, there’s also a lot you can do to secure your information and prevent identity theft from happening in the future.